 Read our guide to pension drawdown – flexible retirement income, how it works and if it’s best for you.

-You can start a private pension top up whenever you want – and the earlier you start, the better.
+You can start a private pension top-up whenever you want – and the earlier you start, the better.
 Simply contact your personal pension provider and arrange to increase your contributions.
-In most cases, you can simply start increasing the amount of payments yourself.
+In most cases, you can simply start increasing the number of payments yourself.

 It is worth getting independent financial advice before increasing contributions, especially on what type of funds you should invest in.

-For example, it’s best to avoid any private pension top up that puts additional money into higher-growth and higher-risk investments, especially as you get closer to retirement.
-While the promise of high grow can be attractive when you’re looking to boost your personal pension pot, investments call fall significantly.
+For example, it’s best to avoid any private pension top-up that puts additional money into higher-growth and higher-risk investments, especially as you get closer to retirement.
+While the promise of high growth can be attractive when you’re looking to boost your personal pension pot, investments call fall significantly.
 If this happens close to your retirement age, you could be left with a large hole in your pension fund and not enough time for the market to recover in value.

 It’s also worth remembering that all investments can rise and fall, and the contributions you make to a pension fund might not be worth the same when you look to cash it in and purchase an annuity.
 Good pension schemes will gradually move your money out of riskier investments as you approach retirement but as some pension funds invest in stocks and shares if the stock market falls so too could the value of your pension fund.

 Using a lump sum as a private pension top-up